DrMehdiSobhani/sobanis_labeling/README.md

 finally push add label or press Ctrl + A

-When you have some data and a relatively traned model , you can use the Auto Label button to automaticcaly label the image and then you should just correct the labeled which are automatically added to your image .
+In case you have labeled some images and have a relatively trained model , you can use the Auto Label button to automaticcaly label the image and then you should just correct the labeled which are automatically added to your image .

 It is the python version of this application , and as you kno there are better softwares for doing this kind of applications , So I am working on another version of it on Delphi which will be published soon .